sana33/SDCOR/ReadMe.md

     The blocks are in square shape, and the *BlckSzLim* is the length of the square side.
 Besides, there is no need for *n* to be divisible by *BlckSzLim*, as our devised algorithm can handle it.
 Finally, as each element of the distance block is of the double type, which is equal to 8 bytes in MATLAB; hence, you should consider the *usual* free space of your RAM buffer and then set a reasonable value for this parameter.
 For example, if the free space in memory is equal to 1 GB, then it would be better to consider e.g. 0.7 GB for the distance block, which leads to _BlckSzLim = sqrt((0.7×2^30)/8) ≈ 9692_, and leave some space for other operations.
 The bigger size for the _BlckSzLim_, the faster the density-based clustering process will be carries out.

+	Furthermore, for the materialization matrix required by LOF and LoOP, this parameter is used in a slightly different manner.

 * ### "DBSCAN Param Choosing" panel

   * #### "Mode" sub-panel

     * **PSO** Set PSO evolutionary algorithm for finding the optimal parameters of DBSCAN algorithm to operate on the sampled data.
+Note that in this mode, the spent time on locating the optimal parameters is taken into account for the total runtime of SDCOR.
     * **Manual** Set the DBSCAN parameters manually to operate on the sampled data.
+Beware that w.r.t. the pre-known structural characteristics of the utilized input data, it is possible to acquire the optimal parameters of DBSCAN manually.

   * #### "Initial Params" sub-panel